chrisclarkson/paper_to_audio/README.md

 If you require for the content to be stored in an mp3 file, I suggest that you forego the `--play` option and use the software that's available on your computer to convert the output text file to an mp3 file.
 Suggestions for resources for converting text to mp3 are [here](https://alternativeto.net/software/text-to-mp3-converter/).
-Personally, when doing this onmy mac, I highlight the text of interest and `right click > services > add to itunes as a spoken track`.
+Personally, when doing this on my mac, I highlight the text of interest and `right click > services > add to itunes as a spoken track`.

 # prerequisite python packages